Activation-Guided Local Editing for Jailbreaking Attacks: Methodology

 \textbf{Token Injection. } After substitution, we perform token injection, motivated by our observation that moving a hidden state towards the ``benign'' subspace correlates with higher jailbreak success (Figure \ref{fig:pca}, further interpretation can be found in Appendix \ref{append:pca}).
-To address this, we developed a more powerful classifier to distinguish between benign and malicious states within multi-turn contexts, as standard single-turn classifiers fail in this scenario.
+We developed a more powerful classifier to distinguish between benign and malicious states within multi-turn contexts, as standard single-turn classifiers fail in multi-turn scenarios.
 Our dedicated classifier achieves a compelling 99\% accuracy (Figure \ref{fig:mlp}(b)), confirming high separability even in deep conversational histories (see Appendix \ref{append:mal_mlp} for details).

 With this classifier, we implement token injection by first identifying insertion positions with the lowest attention scores—regions of minimal semantic impact.
 To further maximize stealthiness, we employ a simple heuristic to select the precise insertion point around these low-attention tokens (see Appendix \ref{append:inject} for details).
-For each determined position, we select an optimal token $t'^*_{\text{inj}}$ from a candidate pool $\mathcal{V}_{\text{cand}}$ that steers the hidden state toward the benign region (we also enforce a semantic similarity constraint consistent with the substitution phase):
+For each determined insertion position $j$, we select an optimal token $v^*$ from a candidate pool $\mathcal{V}_{\text {cand }}$.
+Let $\mathbf{x}_{+v}'$ denote the sequence with token $v$ inserted at position $j$.
+The optimization is formulated as:

-where $\mathcal{L}_{\text{inj}}(t_{\text{inj}})$ is the injection loss defined as:
+where $\mathcal{L}_{\text{inj}}(\mathbf{x}')$ is the injection loss defined as: